eutinawei/94870-portfolio/final_project_part_2.md

 * First, I will start polishing the graphs and pay more attention to details.
 * Also, I want to do more research on the differences of e-book performance of sales and comparison with print books.
+* I also need to polish the storyboard and do a more hifi design as well as completing the shorthand website.

 ## More Data